SmartMotion Vista Folding Electric Bike

 Use the browser "back control" to return here.

-The SmartMotion Essence is now joined by the folding SmartMotion Vista with a similar specification and price.
-The frame and wheel sizes are the same as the SmartMotion e20.
-A 250 watt motor is fitted in the front wheel and there is a 3-speed Shimano Nexus internal hub gear in the rear.
+The folding SmartMotion Vista and the low-step SmartMotion Essence were two entry level bikes with a similar specification and price.
+The Vista frame and wheel sizes were the same as the SmartMotion e20.
+A 250 watt motor was fitted in the front wheel and there was a 3-speed Shimano Nexus internal hub gear in the rear.
 This bike may be better balanced and simpler to maintain, for some users, when compared with the SmartMotion e20.

 A 36 volt 10.4 Amp Hour is provided.
 I would suggest for our style of riding, an optional 15.6 Amp Hour battery should be fitted for the following reasons: